-In order to efficiently capture and share patient data, health care providers need an electronic health record (EHR) that stores data in a structured format.
+In order to efficiently capture and share patient data, health care providers need certified electronic health record (EHR) technology (CEHRT) that stores data in a structured format.
 Structured data allows health care providers to easily retrieve and transfer patient information and use the EHR in ways that can aid patient care.

-CMS and the Office of the National Coordinator for Health Information Technology (ONC) have established standards and other criteria for structured data that EHRs must meet in order to qualify for use in the Promoting Interoperability Programs.
+CMS and the Office of the National Coordinator for Health Information Technology (ONC) have established standards and other criteria for structured data that EHRs must meet to qualify for use in the Medicare Promoting Interoperability Program.

-For calendar year (CY) 2021, in order to be considered a meaningful user and avoid a downward payment adjustment, eligible hospitals and CAHs may use (1) existing 2015 Edition certification criteria, (2) the 2015 Edition Cures Update criteria, or (3) a combination of the two in order to meet the CEHRT definition, as finalized in the CY 2021 PFS final rule (85 FR 84818 through 84828).
+For calendar year (CY) 2022, in order to be considered a meaningful user and avoid a downward payment adjustment, eligible hospitals and critical access hospitals (CAHs) may use (1) existing 2015 Edition certification criteria, (2) the 2015 Edition Cures Update criteria, or (3) a combination of the two in order to meet the CEHRT definition, as finalized in the CY 2021 PFS final rule (85 FR 84818 through 84828).

-For CY 2021, the CEHRT functionality must be in place by the first day of the EHR reporting period and the product must be certified by the last day of the EHR reporting period.
+The CEHRT functionality must be in place by the first day of the EHR reporting period and the product must be certified by ONC by the last day of the EHR reporting period.
 The eligible hospital or CAH must be using their selected version’s functionality for the full EHR reporting period.
-In many situations the product may be deployed but pending certification.

-- Introduced new technical certification criteria to advance interoperability and make it easier for patients to access their own electronic health information on their smartphones.
+- New technical certification criteria to advance interoperability and make it easier for patients to access their own electronic health information on their smartphones.